-In October and November, free events are offered all around campus that further balance, tranquility and creative excellence.
+In October, free events are offered all around campus that further balance, tranquility and creative excellence.
 Faculty, staff and students will have the opportunity to take a short break from their high-level output of productivity and innovation in order to rest and renew the mind-body-spirit.

 Each event is designed to bring the Stanford community together in recognizing the importance of quieting the thinking mind and refreshing oneself through quiet contemplation.
 Events include research on the neuroscience of contemplation, skill-building, campus arts and experiences with the natural beauty found right here on campus.